nfherrin/OpenFSAM/README.md

 ## Simulated Annealing for Continuous Function Optimization
 ---

-An example of usage of this utility for continuous problems is given in `examples/continuous_test/` in which simulated annealing is used to optimize six functions and a sum of all six functions.
+An example of usage of this module for continuous problems is given in `examples/continuous_test/` in which simulated annealing is used to optimize six functions and a sum of all six functions.
 The simulated annealing object is defined in `main.f90` as
 ```
   TYPE(sa_cont_type) :: func_sa